Berliner Philharmoniker and Potsdamer Platz Christmas Market

 Mendelssohn and Bach

-Last night students were led by internationally renowned violinist Carolin Widmann (Mendelssohn) and Elina Albach (Bach) who substituted for Raphael Alpermann on harpsichord.
-Alpermann, a conductor and harpsichordist, teaches at the Berlin University of Music and is artistic director of the youth baroque orchestra “Bachs Erben” – Bach’s Heirs.
+Students were led by internationally renowned violinist Carolin Widmann (Mendelssohn) substituting for Raphael Alpermann and Elina Albach (Bach) played harpsichord.
+Alpermann, a renown conductor and harpsichordist, teaches at the Berlin University of Music and is artistic director of the youth Baroque orchestra “Bachs Erben” – Bach’s Heirs.

 According to Peter Riegelbauer, Philharmonic double-bass player and head of the Karajan Academy, young instrumentalists get a sense of what it means to be a “complete musician”.